simonw/datasette/docs/internals.rst

     Path to a SQLite database file on disk.

 ``is_mutable`` - boolean
-    Set this to ``True`` if it is possible that updates will be made to that database - otherwise Datasette will open it in immutable mode and any changes could cause undesired behavior.
+    Set this to ``False`` to cause Datasette to open the file in immutable mode.

 ``is_memory`` - boolean
     Use this to create non-shared memory connections.